 4 Owners or more = a hard sell

-Run a free car check
+Get a free previous owners check

 - Look at the previous and existing owners names and addresses as printed on the V5C logbook.
-Write to the old owners and ask questions
+Write to the old owners and ask questions.

 - Look through the service records and see if there are any old receipts or invoices for maintenance work.
 Check the names and addresses on those invoices.
-You can write to the old owners and ask your questions (when was the cambelt last changed/was the car reliable? etc)
+You can write to the old owners and ask your questions (when was the cam belt last changed/was the car reliable?
+Etc)

 - Complete a V888 form via the DVLA to request information about a vehicle.
-DVLA reserve the right to decline your request but it is worth a try
+DVLA reserve the right to decline your request, but it is worth a try.

-The team at, CarVeto
+The team, CarVeto